JLNU-CS-ORG/Linux-Programming/chapter2/README.md

 ## first.sh
 This script is finding some files with string "POSIX".</br>
 We only use command `chmod +x *.sh`(* it's klenee closure, it just a symbol that means all files with suffix ".sh", not real filename). </br>

+## variable.sh
+This script is read with user's input.

+## try_var.sh
+This script just is show some environment variables.